Dual-Regularized Riccati Recursions for Interior-Point Optimal Control: Background

 Any component of $\Delta y$ corresponding to an equality constraint other than the dynamics can be eliminated in the same fashion.
-Importantly, note that the only constraints that have cross-stage dependencies are the dynamics, so these eliminations preserve the stagewise nature of the problem.
+Importantly, the only constraints that have cross-stage dependencies are the dynamics, so these eliminations preserve the stagewise nature of the problem, provided that $W, \Delta_C, \Delta_G$ are chosen so as not to introduce cross-stage dependencies; $W, \Delta_C, \Delta_G$ are typically diagonal, in which case this requirement is met.

-This leaves us with a linear system that is a Regularized LQR problem.
+This leaves us with a linear system that matches the first-order optimality conditions of a dual-regularized LQR problem, as in~\cref{primal-dual-linear-system}.